 One for me and one for my cat.
 Yes, for my cat.
 He would leave the other box on top of the piano and say: “This one’s for kitty.”

 Kitty never ate the chocolates.
 I tried to feed it with the marzipan ones and the sweetest I could find, but it would smirk and walk away.
 With its tail up, up, up… touching the chandelier.

 Once Leon told me if I played long enough, my fingers would be able to touch any key I desired.
 I thought, back then, that they would grow longer.

 Leon had long, long fingers.

-I liked Leon’s fingers the way one can like the fingers of the teacher who brings two boxes of chocolates.
+I liked Leon’s fingers the way one can like the teacher’s fingers who brings two boxes of chocolates.

 Ungrateful cat.
 It would only smirk and walk away with its furry tail up, up, up… touching the ceiling.

 When the rooster counted our days with his cry, and when I finally reappeared underneath my duvet, I looked around for Leon.